 You may notice that the grain runs differently on each end.
 Just be aware of the grain as you slice.
 You may need to adjust the direction you are cutting after awhile.
 Just make sure to stay against the grain.

-For medium-rare you want 135° F. For medium it’s 145° F. Be sure to take into account the 5-10 degrees from carryover cooking (the amount the temp rises during resting).
+For medium-rare (as pictured in the slicing photo) you want 135° F. For medium it’s 145° F. Be sure to take into account the 5-10 degrees from carryover cooking (the amount the temp rises during resting).
 I don’t recommend going over 145° F for this cut, but if you like well done meat, that’s up to you.

 I always find that it rises 10 degrees after removing the tri tip from the oven, so I take it out at 125°, so it rises to the perfect medium rare.
 I prefer medium rare for tri tip, so it will rise to 130-135° F after removing from the oven.

-To cook it on a grill, just preheat the grill to 425° F and cook on both sides for roughly 10 minutes per side, depending on the thickness of the roast.
+Grilled tri-tip roast is also very delicious.
+To cook tri tip on a grill, just preheat the grill to 425° F and grill on both sides for roughly 10 minutes per side, depending on the thickness of the roast.

-An instant-read thermometer inserted into the center should read 125-130° F (50° C) before you take it off the grill.
+An instant-read thermometer inserted into the center should read 130° F for medium-rare and 145° F for medium before you take it off the grill.
 Let the meat rest for at least 10 minutes before slicing.
 This allows the meat to come up to the proper temperature.

 Do you cook it fat side up or fat side down?

 We prefer to cook our tri tip fat side up.
-That way, as the meat cooks the fat keeps is nice and juicy.
+That way, as the meat cooks, the fat keeps it nice and juicy.
+If your tri tip has no visible fat cat, you can cook it either way you want.

 Is tri tip roast the same as tri tip steak?